alisonhc/Path2Success/README.md

     Home screen with list of all goals: can filter display via navigation drawer using "All" or any goal category.
         - From navigation drawer, the user can click on the History page
-        - Long click on a goal to go to Edit page with title, date, and category options
+        - Long click on a goal on the home scrren to go to Edit page with title, date, and category options
         - Click red floating button to go to to Input page with title, date, and category options
+        - Long click on a goal on the history page to delet the goal permanently

     ## Install and run this app
         1. Copy github url.